Rotating black holes experience dynamical tides

-We start with the Teukolsky equation, governing the gravitational perturbations of the Kerr background~\cite{Teukolsky:1972my, Teukolsky:1973ha, Press:1973zz, Teukolsky:1974yv}, before discussing specific limits of this equation that we are interested in.
-For writing down the Teukolsky equation, we will use the in-going Kerr coordinates, i.e., $\{v,r,\theta,\widetilde{\phi}\}$, which are related to the Boyer-Lindquist coordinates $\{t,r,\theta,\phi\}$ by~\cite{Teukolsky:1974yv}

-where, $a\equiv J/M$ is the specific angular momentum of the Kerr BH and the zeroes of $\Delta \equiv r^{2}-2Mr+a^{2}$, determines the locations of the event and the Cauchy horizons, respectively.
-The Kerr metric in the in-going Kerr coordinates can be found in~\cite{Chia:2020yla, Bhatt:2023zsy} and hence we will not reproduce it here.
-Before writing down the Teukolsky equation for gravitational perturbation, we start by decomposing the Newman-Penrose scalar $\Psi_{4}$ into radial and angular parts as~\cite{Teukolsky:1974yv}
+We start with the Teukolsky equation, governing the gravitational perturbations of the Kerr background~\cite{Teukolsky:1972my_1, Teukolsky:1973ha_1, Press:1973zz_1, Teukolsky:1974yv_1}, before discussing specific limits of this equation that we are interested in.
+For writing down the Teukolsky equation, we will use the in-going Kerr coordinates, i.e., $\{v,r,\theta,\widetilde{\phi}\}$.
+The Kerr metric in the in-going Kerr coordinates~\cite{Chia:2020yla_1, Bhatt:2023zsy_1} and the relation between in-going Kerr coordinates and Boyer-Lindquist coordinates $\{t,r,\theta,\phi\}$ can be found in~\cite{Teukolsky:1974yv_1, Bhatt:2023zsy_1} and hence we will not reproduce it here.
+Before writing down the Teukolsky equation for gravitational perturbation, we start by decomposing the Newman-Penrose scalar $\Psi_{4}$ into radial and angular parts as~\cite{Teukolsky:1974yv_1}

 where $\rho\equiv-(r-ia\cos\theta)$.
-The angular part, $\,_{-2}S_{lm}(\theta)$, satisfies the equation for spin-weighted spheroidal harmonics, while the radial function satisfies the radial Teukolsky equation, which in the in-going Kerr coordinate is given by~\cite{Teukolsky:1974yv}
+The angular part, $\,_{-2}S_{lm}(\theta)$, satisfies the equation for spin-weighted spheroidal harmonics~\cite{Teukolsky:1974yv_1}, while the radial function satisfies the radial Teukolsky equation, which in the in-going Kerr coordinate is given by~\cite{Teukolsky:1974yv_1, Chia:2020yla_1}